iamwyh2019/compiler-proj/README.md

 ## Academic Integrity
 I hereby promise to strictly adhere to academic integrity.
 I will explicitly specify any line of code copied from others' work.
 All other codes are original work.

+## Mirror
+This repo is [mirrored to GitHub](https://github.com/iamwyh2019/compiler-proj) under username iamwyh2019.